 In this next example, both the flooring products and the table have a pink undertone.
-However, in this case, a very mild, earthy green undertone was a BEAUTIFUL complement to almost ALL of the hard surfaces in this room, including the dark wood trim – it helps when you have a cute lil’ Ginger tucked in your back pocket (I will pinch upon request).
+However, in this case, a very mild, earthy green undertone was a BEAUTIFUL complement to almost ALL of the hard surfaces in this room, including the dark wood trim – it helps when you have a cute lil Ginger tucked in your back pocket (I will pinch upon request).

-The Antique White island was just a bit too creamy-yellow for the more committed orange undertone (orange-pink) of the travertine tile on the floor, and just BARELY made the cut with the stone fireplace.
+The Antique White island is just a bit too creamy-yellow for the more committed orange undertone (orange-pink) of the travertine tile on the floor, and just BARELY made the cut with the stone fireplace.
 Macadamia (walls) has a wink o’ green undertone tucked in it, which is sitting off with the floor and the fireplace as well – everything was CLOSE, but no cigar!

 Undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a FEW reasons why I recommend Samplize to my clients…

-- Samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on location
+- samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on location

-- At $6.99, they’re more affordable than the samples pots/rollers/foam boards that are needing for traditional paint sampling
+- they’re more affordable than the samples pots/rollers/foam boards that are needed for traditional paint sampling

-- If you keep the samples on their white paper, you can move them around the room
+- if you keep the samples on their white paper, you can move them around the room

 Visit the SAMPLIZE website HERE

 Beige Tiles, Carpet or Rooms with Mixed Undertones & Colours